 The OPEIU HAS 100,000 members in the UNITED STATES AND ANOTHER 40,000 members in CANADA.
 By affiliating with OPEIU, ITPEU will be strengthened by the larger voice which one gets by being part of a larger organization.

-The ITPEU currently owns its own Headquarters Building consisting of 13,000 square feet in Savannah, GA.
+The ITPEU currently owns its own Headquarters Building in Savannah, GA.
 We continue to be an effective, aggressive and innovative union, organizing grass root membership, making our membership more informed by direct contact through our representatives, newsletter publications, web-site information and political action, protecting our members through our liaison with the U. S. Department of Labor and providing our representatives with the latest technological equipment to serve our members.